jasonjurotich/myneovimconfig/README.md

-This is to offer my configurations for Neovim, alacritty and tmux.
+This is to offer my configurations for Neovim, Alacritty, and Tmux.
 It will be constantly updated.